jellybean1402/Java_Assignment_5/README.md

 Note: The `Employee` class is abstract and serves as a base class for other employee-related classes.
 The provided details cover various aspects of employee information and financial components.

+**NormalEmployee Class:**
+- Extends the `Employee` class, inheriting its attributes and methods.
+- Implements the `salaryCalculation()` method with specific logic for normal employee salary calculation.
+- Calculates and sets the basic wage (`bw`) based on the total working days, paid days, and gross wage.
+- Calculates and sets the house rent allowance (`hra`) as 40% of the basic wage.
+- Calculates and sets the conveyance allowances (`ca`) as a fixed amount per paid day.
+- Calculates and sets the medical allowances (`ma`) as a fixed amount per paid day.
+- Calculates and sets other allowances (`otherAllo`) as the remaining amount after deducting basic wage, HRA, conveyance allowances, and medical allowances from the total earning.
+- Sets the total earning based on the sum of basic wage, HRA, conveyance allowances, medical allowances, and other allowances.

+**SpecialEmployee Class:**
+- Extends the `Employee` class, inheriting its attributes and methods.
+- Implements the `salaryCalculation()` method with specific logic for special employee salary calculation.
+- Calculates and sets the basic wage (`bw`) based on the total working days, paid days, and gross wage.
+- Calculates and sets the house rent allowance (`hra`) as 40% of the basic wage.
+- Calculates and sets the conveyance allowances (`ca`) as a fixed amount per paid day.
+- Calculates and sets the medical allowances (`ma`) as a fixed amount per paid day.
+- Calculates and sets other allowances (`otherAllo`) as the remaining amount after deducting basic wage, HRA, conveyance allowances, and medical allowances from the total earning.
+- Sets the total earning based on the sum of basic wage, HRA, conveyance allowances, medical allowances, and other allowances.
+- Calculates and sets the Employee State Insurance (`esi`) as 0.75% of the total earning.
+- Updates the total earning by adding the ESI amount.
+- Prints the total earnings after ESI calculation.